Shirley Netherway

 Shirley Netherway married name Shirley Parker (19 May 1937 – 6 March 2016) was a British fencer.

-Fencing career
+Biography

 She competed at the 1960 and 1964 Summer Olympics.

-After she married in 1965 she competed as Shirley Parker and represented England and won a gold medal in the team foil and a silver medal in the individual foil, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+After she married in 1965 she competed as Shirley Parker.
+Parker represented the England team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, where she participated in the foil events.
+She won a gold medal in the team foil with Joyce Pearce and Janet Wardell-Yerburgh, in addition to winning a silver medal in the individual event.